qwx9/notes/net/todo/proj/dporg/status.md

 ## cfr, second attempt
+- There's a lot of annoyances preventing an easy diff
+- Began to diff this and the old cfr; went through all but k,t,u,v,w,x,y,z
+- This one includes fixes from the other 3 decompilations (marked in comments)
+- Got that to compile
+- Previous attempt actually involved debugging after run, because of cfr bugs; need to diff both attempts...
+- Merged stuff from the other decompilers in for whatever didn't decompile cleanly
+- The regex was a very bad idea, must do find and replace individually instead
 - Potentially destructive: used s/([a-z])\./DD\1./-like regexp everywhere to rename classes;
 this changes some variable names as well but can be fixed easily